watem-sedem/watem-sedem.github.io/index.md

 Note that the model also includes an Curve Number (CN) extension to estimate run-off and sediment concentrations.

-## pycnws
+## pywatemsedem

-This project is used to standardize and automate data processing and data formatting for any catchment (applied in Flanders) for the CN-WS core code.
+The pywatemsedem package is a Python wrapper for.
+WaTEM/SEDEM.
+The aim of the pywatemsedem package is to automate GIS IO processing, provide tooling to interact with WaTEM/SEDEM, and run WaTEM/SEDEM.

+The package is implemented in Python and best used with the tutorial notebooks available on this page.

 The package makes use of [Python](https://www.python.org/) (via [conda](https://docs.conda.io/en/latest/index.html)), [SAGA-GIS](http://www.saga-gis.org/) and [GDAL](https://gdal.org/).
 The code and documentation for this project is currently under development.

 ## R-factor